superhero/js.core/doc/book/1-core-components/deepmerge.md

 ## Merge arrays

-Deepmerge will extend an array found in one object with the values in another array of the other object, as shown in the example below.
+Deepmerge inclusive will extend an array found in one object with the values in another array of the other object, as shown in the example below.

 ```js
 const